w-okada/voice-changer/tutorials/tutorial_rvc_en_1_5_2_5.md

   - [TIPS for training](https://github.com/RVC-Project/Retrieval-based-Voice-Conversion-WebUI/blob/main/docs/training_tips_en.md) has been published, so please refer to it.

 # Steps up to startup

+## Installing HuBERT

+HuBERT is required to run RVC.
+Download `hubert_base.pt` from [this repository](https://huggingface.co/lj1995/VoiceConversionWebUI/tree/main) and store it in the folder containing the batch file.

 ## Start GUI